AnisEmad/IEEE-CS-AI-24-First-Project/README.md

 # Student Database Management System

 This project is a simple Student Database Management System that allows users to perform various operations related to student information.
-It is implemented in [insert programming language here].

 ## Features